 About Anglia Ruskin University:

-Anglia Ruskin is a vibrant workplace and our University is recognised both nationally and internationally.
-We have ambitious plans for the future and we are determined that our students and staff will realise their full potential.
+We have ambitious plans for the future, and we are determined that our students and staff will realise their full potential.
 Our main campuses in the cities of Cambridge, Chelmsford, London and Peterborough have been transformed with major capital investment.
-With an annual turnover of over £200m, we are a major force for higher education and one of the largest universities in the East of England.
+With a worth of secured research grants of nearly £3.5 million and £8.8 million of external income generated, we are a major force for higher education and one of the largest universities in the East of England.

 About the position:

 The health shock caused by Covid-19 highlighted the various latent fragilities of healthcare service.
 NHS Trusts are not prepared to deal with disasters due to dated and inappropriate design, inadequately maintained infrastructure and weak resilience strategies including business continuity plans.
 These vulnerabilities led to 2.7 million fewer elective procedures, 18.66 million fewer outpatient attendances and increased waiting times.
 However, this has also provided an opportunity to trial new ways of working and the crumbling of previous barriers towards the use at larger scale of technologies and caused a massive acceleration in the use of virtual infrastructures.
 The NHS Long Term Plan underpins the importance of technology in the future NHS; and sets critical priorities that will support digital transformation.
 The availability of digital tools to monitor resilience, predict operation, and provide real-time information will change the way NHS hospitals operate.
 However, it is not clear how hospitals view such transformation, let alone the capacity of the infrastructure to deal with the significant amount of data transfers.